Mastering google ads: A blueprint for e-commerce success

 The different types of Google campaigns for eCommerce owners:

-Fundamentally, there are two types of Google campaigns that work well for eCommerce businesses - Shopping based and Search campaigns.
+Fundamentally, there are two types of Google campaigns that work well for eCommerce businesses: Shopping-based and Search campaigns.

-What audiences see Performance Max campaigns?
+What audiences see in Performance Max campaigns?

 Google introduced Performance Max as a type of catch-all campaign where shopping, search, and re-marketing rolled into one.
 Google is using your product feed as data points to identify who the products should be showcased to.
 You also layer across interest-based audiences in the absence of keywords.
 This makes Performance Max a broad campaign that can be optimised to suit specific audiences on an ongoing basis.